 M-ASCEND Undergraduate Summer Internship

-About the Undergraduate Summer Internship
+About the Internship

 The University of Minnesota Medical School Program in Health Disparities Research (PHDR) and the Masonic Cancer Center (MCC) M-ASCEND Summer Undergraduate Research Internship is a 9-week program.
 It is a paid, full-time position designed to give participants hands-on research experience, mentorship, and academic and professional development.
-Students interested in pursuing research or a clinical career in a health professional field, has an interest in cancer are encouraged to apply.
+Students interested in pursuing research or a clinical career in a health professional field, or have an interest in cancer are encouraged to apply.
 Questions?
 Email [email protected].

 Program Description